MasterMobo/EJS_test/README.md

-To run this application, you need a MongoDB connect URI Once you have obtained the URI, create a file named ".env" in the root directory with the following content:
+To run this application, you need a MongoDB connect URI.

+Once you have obtained the URI, create a file named ".env" in the root directory with the following content:

 -   MONGO_URI=<your_uri>